Management

 • QWL is built on six key dimensions: social relationships, job content, health, professional development, equality, and participative management.

-QWL is now a central element of HR policies.
-It goes far beyond simple material well-being: it is a strategic pillar for reconciling performance and human quality at work.
-The highest-performing companies are those that place QWL at the heart of their strategy.
-Understanding QWL in depth is the first step toward an effective approach.
+QWL is now a central element of modern human resources policies.
+Quality of work life represents far more than a simple trend: it has become a true strategic pillar for organizations committed to balancing performance and employee well-being.
+At AssessFirst, we observe that the highest-performing companies are those that place quality of work life at the heart of their HR strategy.
+This approach helps improve the social climate, reduce absenteeism, and optimize collective performance.
+Understanding QWL in depth is therefore an essential first step toward implementing a comprehensive QWL initiative.

-Quality of Work Life (QWL): Definition
+Quality of Work Life or QWL: Definition

 The Difference Between QWL and QWLWC